moste00/PDF-Indexer/README.md

 Whiskers: 5,6,7

-The numbers that follow each word is all the page numbers where the word appeared.
+The numbers that follow each word are all the page numbers where the word appeared.
 This helps you find a word quickly.

 ## How To Use